Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 Colorado's program has grown rapidly since its launch:

-• 34 licensed healing centers currently operating across the state (live count updated weekly by DORA)
+- 34 licensed healing centers across the state as of early 2026 — nine standard and 25 micro-healing centers, with 18 more applications pending per Axios Denver's February 2026 reporting (live count updated weekly by DORA)

 The higher cost floor in Colorado compared to Oregon likely reflects the newer market, different regulatory requirements, and the fact that operators are still establishing their business models.
 As the market matures and more healing centers open, prices may become more competitive.